tc39/proposal-pattern-matching/CORE.md

 proposal](https://github.com/tc39/proposal-do-expressions) and, more
 importantly, [implicit `do`
 expressions](https://github.com/tc39/proposal-do-expressions/issues/9), which
 will complete their integration.
-Trying to make _only_ the `match` operator act as an expression would introduce a lot of questions that are already being discussed in the `do` proposal, which would need to be answered either way, such as the behavior of `CompletionValue`s, the behavior of `continue`, `break`, and `return` inside them, the behavior of `var` and `function` hoisting, etc. So, it will benefit from a more focused discussion.
-In the meantime, a `match` statement would still bring great benefit to users through its conditional expressive ability.
+Trying to make _only_ the `case` operator act as an expression would introduce a lot of questions that are already being discussed in the `do` proposal, which would need to be answered either way, such as the behavior of `CompletionValue`s, the behavior of `continue`, `break`, and `return` inside them, the behavior of `var` and `function` hoisting, etc. So, it will benefit from a more focused discussion.
+In the meantime, a `case` statement would still bring great benefit to users through its conditional expressive ability.

-In summary, I believe the `match` statement, specially with its proposed extensions, would fit well into the current apparent direction of the language, and it will benefit users who use JavaScript as a heavily Object-oriented language as much as users who prefer to write it in a more Function-oriented
+In summary, I believe the `case` statement, specially with its proposed extensions, would fit well into the current apparent direction of the language, and it will benefit users who use JavaScript as a heavily Object-oriented language as much as users who prefer to write it in a more Function-oriented